Linuxfabrik/lfops/roles/keycloak/README.md

 * If the server should expose healthcheck endpoints.
 * Type: Bool.
 * Default: `true`
+* Deviates from the upstream default `false`: a reverse proxy or load balancer in front of Keycloak needs `/health/ready` to tell whether the server is ready for traffic, and Keycloak refers to that endpoint itself while it is still bootstrapping and answering every other request with `503`.
+The endpoints are served on the management port, not next to the realms.

 `keycloak__expose_metrics_endpoints`

 * If the server should expose metrics endpoints.
 * Type: Bool.
 * Default: `true`
+* Deviates from the upstream default `false`: it lets a host be scraped without having to reconfigure and restart Keycloak first, and the endpoint is served on the same management port as the health endpoints, not next to the realms.

 `keycloak__hostname_backchannel_dynamic`